DSpace/RestContract/workspaceitem-data-metadata.md

 * authority: the authority key if any associated
 * confidence: the level of confidence for the authority if any, -1 otherwise
 * language: the iso code associated with the textual value if any

+Note: The metadata of _archived_ items is modeled in the same way described here -- as a map of metadata keys to an ordered array of values.
+The primary difference is where the metadata is located within the JSON representation.
+The documentation and examples below apply to items during submission, whereas the [Modifying Metadata via PATCH](metadata-patch.md) document describes how they can be modified _after_ they have been archived.

 ## Patch operations
 The PATCH method expects a JSON body according to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902)